 - i.
 To conserve and enhance the heritage and distinctive historic character of the Parish, its village, surrounding settlements and each of their respective landscape settings. - ii.
-To protect the key environmental features of the Parish including ancient woodland, high quality agricultural land, byways, footpaths, hedgerows and wildlife sites. - iii.
+To protect the key environmental features of the Parish including ancient woodland, high quality agricultural land, multi-functional green infrastructure including byways, bridleways, footpaths, hedgerows and wildlife sites, and in so doing improving health and wellbeing. - iii.
 To protect the open landscape setting to the east of the settlements of Stebbing Green and the village of Stebbing. - iv.
-To respect, preserve and enhance the character and setting of the various settlements and hamlets which make up the Parish and to protect their individual identities from any future ad-hoc major strategic development proposals.
+To respect, preserve and enhance the character and setting of the various settlements and hamlets which make up the Parish and to protect their individual identities from any future ad-hoc major strategic development proposals. - xiv.
+Overall, through the policies in this Plan, to balance meeting both the present needs of the Parish with the needs of the future in order to support a vibrant rural community by contributing towards promoting and achieving sustainable development.